mkrg01/genome_assembly_pipeline/docs/output_directory_structure.md

   Self-alignment dot plots for long contigs, plus the minimap2 PAF and contig-coordinate TSV used to draw each PDF.
   Plotted alignments are filtered to length >= 10 kb and identity >= 90%.
 - `run/{selected_assembly}/`
-  LongStitch working directories containing symlinks to the FCS-cleaned assembly and curated HiFi reads, plus LongStitch intermediate outputs.
+  LongStitch working directories containing symlinks to the FCS-cleaned or purge_dups assembly and curated HiFi reads, plus LongStitch intermediate outputs.

 ## `results/external/`